canonical/openvino-ai-plugins-gimp-snap/README.md

 ```

 Next log out and log back in for this change to take effect.

+Note that the Stable Diffusion plugin requires the use of either an Intel NPU or GPU.

 ### Install from the latest revision in the store